-Enable Advanced Domain Name System (DNS) services enhances your Internet Advanced DNS performance by getting you the information and web pages you Service: are looking for faster and more reliably.
-In addition, it improves your overall Internet experience by correcting many common typo mistakes automatically, taking you where you intended to go and saving you valuable time.
+Enable Advanced Advanced Domain Name System (DNS) services enhances your Internet DNS Service: performance by getting you the information and web pages you are looking for faster and more reliably.
+In addition, it improves your overall Internet experience by correcting many common typing mistakes automatically, taking you where you intended to go and saving you valuable time.

-Disclaimer: D-Link makes no warranty as to the availability, reliability, functionality and operation of the Advanced DNS service or its features.
+Disclaimer: D-Link makes no guarantee as to the availability, reliability, functionality and operation of the Advanced DNS service or its features.

 Enable True Check to enable true Gigabit routing.
-This will increase the through-Gigabit Routing put of the WAN-LAN connectivity of the router.
+This will increase the throughput of Gigabit Routing the WAN-LAN connectivity of the router.
 Connectivity:

-Address Mode: Select Static if your ISP assigned you the IP address, subnet mask, gateway, and DNS server addresses.
+Address Mode: Select Static if your ISP assigned you an IP address, subnet mask, gateway, and DNS server addresses.
 In most cases, select Dynamic.